 - Contact with dry winter wind

-- Extreme mental stress, tension or anxiety
+- Extreme mental stress, tension, or anxiety

-- Viral fever or any sort of infection
+- Viral fever or any infection

 - Depression or deep sadness

-- Hormonal imbalances experienced during menstrual cycle
+- Hormonal imbalances experienced during the menstrual cycle

 - Dental procedures that affect the troubled areas

-Also Read – 8 Amazing Herbal Remedies for Sunken Eyes Here
+Also Read – 8 Amazing Herbal Remedies for Sunken Eyes

 - AIDS (Acquired Immune Deficiency Syndrome) treatment